 What Are The Languages Spoken In Sweden

-Mar 12, 2026 · 3 min read
+3 min read

 Sweden is known for its rich linguistic diversity, with Swedish being the official and most widely spoken language.
-However, the country is also home to several minority languages, immigrant languages, and indigenous tongues that contribute to its multicultural identity.
+Even so, the country is also home to several minority languages, immigrant languages, and indigenous tongues that contribute to its multicultural identity.
 Understanding the languages spoken in Sweden provides insight into its history, culture, and societal dynamics.

 In addition to Swedish, Sweden recognizes five official minority languages: Finnish, Meänkieli, Sami languages, Romani, and Yiddish.
 These languages have been granted special protection under the European Charter for Regional or Minority Languages.

 Finnish is spoken by a significant number of people, particularly in the northern region of Norrbotten, due to historical ties and migration from Finland.
 Meänkieli, a Finnish dialect, is spoken in the Torne Valley along the Swedish-Finnish border.
-The Sami languages, which include Northern Sami, Lule Sami, and Southern Sami, are indigenous to the Sami people of northern Scandinavia.
+Still, the Sami languages, which include Northern Sami, Lule Sami, and Southern Sami, are indigenous to the Sami people of northern Scandinavia.
 These languages are protected and promoted through cultural and educational initiatives.

 The presence of these languages reflects Sweden's history of immigration and its commitment to multiculturalism.
 Many immigrants and their descendants maintain their native languages while also learning Swedish, contributing to a multilingual society.